leehooi/vs-color-picker/README.md

 ## Usage
 There are three ways to launch color picker:

-1. After typing the character `#` or moving the caret after character `#`, the picker will be launched automatically.
+1. After typing a color value or moving the caret inside color value, the picker will be launched automatically.
 2. Execute command `VS Color Picker` in Command Palette(`Ctrl + Shift + P` or `Cmd + Shift + P`).
 3. [Binding a key](https://code.visualstudio.com/docs/customization/keybindings) for command `extension.vs-color-picker`.